Sergei-Nikolaienko/mybike-landing/README.md

 # Feature-Complete Landing Page

-MyBike landing was a training project created using HTML, SCSS and pure Javascript.
+MyBike landing project created using HTML, SCSS and pure Javascript.
-The purpose for this project was to utilize the BEM structuring convention as well as grid layout structure using the SCSS loop functionality.
+This project utilized the BEM structuring convention as well as grid layout structure with the use of SCSS loop functionality.
 - [DEMO LINK](https://sergei-nikolaienko.github.io/mybike-landing/)